THargreaves/into-the-tidyverse/resources/session_one/session_one_presentation.md

 * `ggplot2` is one of the many packages included in the tidyverse
 *  It allows you to easy construct stylish graphs using a coherent and consistent system
-*  A `ggplot2` graph is follows the *grammar of graphics*, in which plots are built by adding layers one at a time
+*  A `ggplot2` graph follows the *grammar of graphics*, in which plots are built by adding layers one at a time

 ***